uncore-team/turtlebot3burger/real/README.md

 - It listens to the turtlebot /scan topic to get the lidar measurements and runs a (now) silly processing on those data.
 Then, it sends the result of the processing to the Tyrell defined topic tb3_scan_sector

+[DISCLAIMER] This is a WIP version and it is not fully tested.